Sports Coach Logo Sports Coach Training Principles Fitness Components

 Program of Medicine Ball Exercises

-Rob Thickpenny provides an overview of a medicine ball strength and conditioning exercises program for all track and field event groups in the general and specific phases of training.
+Rob Thickpenny provides an overview of a medicine ball strength and conditioning exercises program for all track and field event groups in the general and specific training phases.

-Depending on the athlete's training age and developmental age, the medicine ball should range from 2 to 8kg.
+The medicine ball should weigh between 2 and 8 kg, depending on the athlete's training age and developmental age.
 Coaches should ensure that the athlete has no pre-existing injuries before using this form of training and that a correct movement pattern (technique) exists before increasing the load.

 Dynamic warm-up